seandaza/api-web-automation-testing/README.md

 # api & web-automation-testing
-Automatizacion de un API para diferentes endpoints y Automatización de una búsqueda y agregado de productos de una tienda virtual
+Automation of an API for different endpoints and automation of a search and addition of products from a virtual store.

-# Instalar dependencias:
+# Install dependencies:
 1. Python3
-2. libreria requests
+2. pip install requests
-3. libreria selenium
+3. pip install selenium
-4. jsonpath
+4. pip install jsonpath
-5. descargar chromedriver de acuerdo a la version del Chrome de su máquina.
+5. Download chromedriver according to the version of Chrome on your machine.